 Lag phase – Initially when you introduce your yeast to its new environment, the wort, it needs to take time to acclimatize.
 During this stage, the yeast is trying to ensure it has enough nutrients and to use oxygen present in the wort to build up its wall structure.

-Some common issues which can affect the productivity of your yeast is simply pitching more yeast than necessary (although it’s really hard to overpitch yeast), so each yeast cell becomes under-nourished, and not providing enough nutrients in your wort for the yeast to work with.
+Some common issues which can affect the productivity of your yeast are simply pitching more yeast than necessary (although it’s really hard to overpitch yeast), so each yeast cell becomes under-nourished, and not providing enough nutrients in your wort for the yeast to work with.

 At this point, you’ll see a foamy layer growing on top of your beer’s surface, called krausen.
 This phase is also when much of the desirable flavors are produced.